Why are horse flies attracted to horses?

 Protein assists in tissue repair and growth, hence the amount of protein required in growing, pregnant, lactating or heavy exercising horses is increased.
 Proteins are made from various combinations of amino acids, and consist of carbon, hydrogen, oxygen, nitrogen and some Sulphur atoms.

-Read: How do you make a horse hitching post?
+Read: How do you get a horse in eso?

 What is high-quality protein for horses?